-- The extra rules and restrictions on coverage for certain drugs include: - Being required to use the generic version of a drug instead of the brand name drug. - Getting plan approval in advance before we will agree to cover the drug for you.
+- The extra rules and restrictions on coverage for certain drugs include: - o Being required to use the generic version of a drug instead of the brand name drug. - o Getting plan approval in advance before we will agree to cover the drug for you.
 (This is sometimes called "prior authorization.") - Being required to try a different drug first before we will agree to cover the drug you are asking for.
 (This is sometimes called "step therapy.") - Quantity limits.
-For some drugs, there are restrictions on the amount of the drug you can have. - If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 3.
-Changing coverage of a drug to a lower cost-sharing tier.
-Every drug on our Drug List is in one of six (6) cost-sharing tiers.
-In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug.
+For some drugs, there are restrictions on the amount of the drug you can have. - If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.